olueiro/turbo-telegram/README.md

 _Do you not have created a bot?
 [Click here](http://telegram.me/botfather?start=/newbot)_

-Send any message to your bot and wait a reply from it.
+Replace *YOUR-TOKEN-HERE* with your real token.
+Execute this example `$ sudo luajit Hello-World.lua`, and send any message to your bot and wait a reply from it.

 Features
 --------